Is Tarot Psychic? How a Tarot Reader Knows Your Business Before You Ask

 Most "psychic" hotlines are cashing in on the public confusion about the differences between psychic powers and the ability to read Tarot cards.
 Maybe you have already noticed how many "psychic" readings are actually Tarot-card readings.
 When a Tarot reader is able to tell you, a perfect stranger, what is happening in your life, it seems reasonable to think that Tarot readers are "psychics" and "Tarot is psychic."
 But that isn't true.

-Genuine psychic talent is rare, given at birth to maybe one in ten million people.
+Genuine psychic talent is rare, given at birth to maybe one in a million people.
 Tarot-card reading is learned, and studies can begin at any age.
-Psychic connections are unpredictable, but Tarot can be practiced, tested, and called upon at will, and no psychic ability is required.
+While psychic connections are unpredictable, Tarot can be practiced, tested, and called upon at will, and no psychic ability is required.
 Tarot takes several years to learn, but, like driving, anyone sufficiently intelligent and motivated can learn it, improving their skills with time.
 Experienced practitioners—mostly mature individuals—can read the cards so accurately that it seems like magic.

 "Psychic" hotlines should admit it when they are really sending you to Tarot-card readers.
 This would enhance their credibility, because skilled Tarot readers are better than fake "psychics" or airheaded "clairvoyants" anytime.
 Unfortunately the Tarot-card readers working for hotlines are reading for dozens of clients per shift, trying to make money for themselves and their employer.
 Also, they must communicate through the computer's or phone's electromagnetic radiation and far apart from the client's actual presence.
 These stressful conditions can greatly reduce their accuracy.